-The other night my dinner plan got tossed due to a busy day, and I had to come up with Plan B at 5 pm.
+The other night my dinner plan got tossed out the window due to a busy day, and I had to come up with a Plan B at 5 pm.
 Putting together a meat dish was out so I used some dried lentils and fresh chicken broth made the night before to throw this soup together.
-It took about an hour total to make.
+It took about an hour total.
 But with only one pot and 6 simple ingredients, it felt like I had the night off.

 But what success that Miles and Jeff each wanted three bowls!
 And even our picky little Graham chowed down one full bowl.

 The corn?
 It MAKES this soup.
 It adds a nice sweet touch so don’t leave it out.

 And the broth?
 Nothing beats making it homemade but in a pinch, Swanson’s may still be dairy-free.
 Check the labels.

 For dairy-free shredded cheese, try Go Veggie or Daiya.